qofclubs/php-password-generator/README.md

 To a custom instance you can pass an optional boolean parameter *fetch*.
 When false, the cached wordlist will be preferred but falls back to fetching if it could not be loaded.

-You can also mix different RSS sources into the same wordlist file with the `appendWordlist` parameter, increasing entropy, or regularly rebuild your cache file from time to time to feed it with new words.
-Altought having more words is always desirable, you can limit the number of items in the wordlist with the `limitWordlist` configuration parameter.
-When using append, wordlist is shuffled before being limited to the desired quantity.

 ```php
 include 'PasswordGenerator.php';